tarantool/tarantool-vscode/README.md

 ```

 For more examples, refer to [the examples folder](examples/) with tutorials on how to type your Lua code.

+## Using debugger

+Tarantool VS Code extension provides debugger facility for developing Tarantool applications.
+It employs EmmyLuaDebugger that is a stop-the-world Lua debugger.

+* Insert debugger code in Tarantool application by pressing `Ctrl+Shift+P` (or `Cmd+Shift+P` on MacOS) and running `Tarantool: Insert debugger code` command.
+* Start single Tarantool instance.
+* Press `F5` or run `Debug: Start debugging` command by pressing `Ctrl+Shift+P` (or `Cmd+Shift+P` on MacOS).
+* Choose `EmmyLua New Debugger` in the list.
+This debugging configuration would run automatically from now.
+* Set up breakpoints & access the Tarantool instance through `Debug console` in the bottom panel.

 ## Contributing